nyeogmi/moogle/README.md

 # Moogle

-`moogle` is a relational data store in Rust.
-Specifically, it does junction tables.

-In less jargon-y words: it's an alternative to `HashMap` with a lot of desirable properties for games and simulations.
-It only operates on `Copy` values because it's designed to be used with a table system that assigns IDs or UUIDs.
+`moogle` is a collection of types for representing data relationally in Rust.
+The library assumes you're using a slot map implementation of some kind to assign IDs to the values in your program -- it then provides mapping types called junctions that allow you to track the relationships from IDs to each other.

+`moogle` provides data structures for the four two-way relationship types used in database programming: one-to-one, one-to-many, many-to-one, and many-to-many.
+For each type, it provides two data structures:

+- a "raw" data structure (ex.
+RawOneToOne): a very thin implementation of that relationship over `BTreeMap`
+- a "shared" data structure (ex.
+OneToOne): a shareable implementation of that relationship over `RefCell<BTreeMap>`

-I haven't profiled it yet, but based on its implementation (a very thin layer over `BTreeMap`) I'd expect it to be within an order of magnitude of `BTreeMap` in all respects.
+I haven't profiled the Moogle types yet, but based on their implementation (a very thin layer over `BTreeMap`) I'd expect the raw types to be within an order of magnitude of `BTreeMap` in all cases.
+In cases with a lot of reads and few writes, I would expect the shared versions to approach `BTreeMap` performance but not reach it.

 ## Motivation